Balance The Following Equation By Inserting Coefficients As Needed

 • Q: Can I use a calculator or software to balance equations?

 A: Yes, many online calculators and software programs can balance chemical equations.
-However, understanding the underlying principles and methods is still essential for solving more complex equations and for building a strong foundation in chemistry.
+Still, understanding the underlying principles and methods is still essential for solving more complex equations and for building a strong foundation in chemistry.

 • Q: What if I can't balance an equation using the inspection method?